CoSMoMVPA/CoSMoMVPA/doc/source/ex_splithalf_correlations.rst

 Exercise
 ++++++++
-In this exercise data we use the handy functionality that cosmo_fmri_dataset_ provided us with.
+In this exercise data we use the handy functionality that :ref:`cosmo_fmri_dataset` provided us with.

 Using the function cosmo_fmri_dataset load, for each participant seperately the t stats for 'odd' and 'even' runs, while supplying the VT mask.
 The stimulus labels for each run of the fMRI study were monkey, lemur, mallard, warbler, ladybug, and lunamoth -- in that order.
 These